Big Ten Cancels Remainder of Basketball Tournament

 "The final decision was made about 11:40 Eastern time and these are not easy decisions because they impact so many people,'' Big Ten commissioner Kevin Warren told Andy Katz on the Big Ten Network Thursday afternoo .
 "But I said from my first day with the Big Ten, the players will always be my first priority in every decision that gets made.

 "Yesterday was an emotional day, not only here but at other conferences and other sports as well.
 Nothing really changed from last night, I just needed some clarity.
 At the end of the day, this is about our student-athletes and I want to make sure we never put them in a position that's not best for them.
-I feel good that we did the right thing.''
+I feel good that we did the right thing.
+If it turns out we overreacted, I'm comfortable with that."

-Note: Editor's note: The majority of this story was first published on our Sports Illustrated Indiana site.